The Documentary Film Project

 Catherine Austin Fitts and “The Great Poisoning”

-Food Sovereignty vs Control Grids, Consumer choices, Food
+Food Sovereignty vs Control Grids, consumer choices and personal freedom

 Food Pharma